sergiopaniego/sergiopaniego.github.io/_pages/about.md

 For more information about my professional career visit the [cv section](/cv) or my [LinkedIn page](https://www.linkedin.com/in/sergio-paniego-blanco), where I post news.

-I am open to research collaborations, teaching courses, talks...
+I am open to AI project consulting, research collaborations, teaching courses, talks...
 [Drop me an email](mailto:sergiopaniegoblanco@gmail.com) to get in touch :)

 One of the hobbies that I enjoy the most is [photography](https://www.instagram.com/sergiopaniego/).